The readability of product disclosure statements

 Associate Professor Aaron Gilbert & Dr Ayesha Scott

-If you are interested in this article and would like more information please contact:
+If you are interested in these articles and would like more information please contact:

 Associate Professor Aaron Gilbert - email@example.com